brianary/scripts/README.md

 - **[Format-EscapedUrl.ps1](Format-EscapedUrl.ps1)**: Escape URLs more aggressively.
 - **[Format-HtmlDataTable.ps1](Format-HtmlDataTable.ps1)**: Right-aligns numeric data in an HTML table for emailing, and optionally zebra-stripes &c.
 - **[Format-Permutations.ps1](Format-Permutations.ps1)**: Builds format strings using every combination of elements from multiple arrays.
-- :up: **[Format-PSLiterals.ps1](Format-PSLiterals.ps1)**: Serializes complex content into PowerShell literals.
+- **[Format-PSLiterals.ps1](Format-PSLiterals.ps1)**: Serializes complex content into PowerShell literals.
 - **[Format-Xml.ps1](Format-Xml.ps1)**: Pretty-print XML.
 - **[Format-XmlElements.ps1](Format-XmlElements.ps1)**: Serializes complex content into XML elements.
 - **[Get-AspNetEvents.ps1](Get-AspNetEvents.ps1)**: Parses ASP.NET errors from the event log on the given server.
 - **[Get-AssemblyFramework.ps1](Get-AssemblyFramework.ps1)**: Gets the framework version an assembly was compiled for.
 - **[Get-CertificatePath.ps1](Get-CertificatePath.ps1)**: Gets the physical path on disk of a certificate.
 - **[Get-CertificatePermissions.ps1](Get-CertificatePermissions.ps1)**: Returns the permissions of a certificate's private key file.
-- :up: **[Get-CharacterDetails.ps1](Get-CharacterDetails.ps1)**: Returns filterable categorical information about characters in the Unicode Basic Multilingual Plane.
+- **[Get-CharacterDetails.ps1](Get-CharacterDetails.ps1)**: Returns filterable categorical information about characters in the Unicode Basic Multilingual Plane.
 - **[Get-ClassicAspEvents.ps1](Get-ClassicAspEvents.ps1)**: Gets Classic ASP errors from the event log on the given server.
 - **[Get-CommandPath.ps1](Get-CommandPath.ps1)**: Locates a command.
 - **[Get-ConfigConnectionStringBuilders.ps1](Get-ConfigConnectionStringBuilders.ps1)**: Return named connection string builders for connection strings in a config file.